-- Completed two courses from the concentration core set, e.g., from Pharmaceutical Management
+- Completed two courses from the concentration core set.

-The first step in applying to the Co-op program is to submit a short statement of purpose to your program director describing your reason for seeking a co-op assignment, together with a statement describing how the Co-op assignment will help you in your career development.
+The first step in applying to the co-op program is to submit a short statement of purpose to your program director describing your reason for seeking a co-op assignment, together with a statement describing how the co-op assignment will help you in your career development.
 Be sure to include a summary of your academic credentials.
-The program directors select the nominees from their respective programs, based on admission criteria, and submit letters of recommendation to the Co-op office which will subsequently inform you if you have been accepted.
+The program directors select the nominees from their respective programs, based on admission criteria, and submit letters of recommendation to the co-op office, which will notify you if you have been accepted.

 If selected to participate in the program, you must:

-- Attend all work place preparation meetings conducted by the Office of Cooperative Education: Topics discussed include Introducing Meeting, Resume Writing, Interviewing Techniques, Making the most of your Co-op Assignment, and Ethics in the Work Place.
+- Attend all workplace preparation meetings conducted by the Office of Cooperative Education.
+Topics discussed include résumé writing, interviewing techniques, making the most of the co-op and ethics in the workplace.

-- Be available to interview for positions identified by the Co-op Office.
-Note: Only positions identified by the Co-op office are eligible for an internship.
+- Be available to interview for positions identified by the Office of Cooperative Education.
+Only positions identified by the office are eligible for a co-op.

 Curricular Practical Training (CPT)

 CPT involves an educationally relevant, practical assignment aimed at augmenting the academic content of the student’s program.
-Students engage in a company project related to the focus of their academic program.
-The project is conducted under the supervision of a faculty advisor and an industry mentor.
+Students engage in a company project related to the focus of their academic program under the supervision of a faculty adviser and an industry mentor.
 The CPT is intended to provide students with practical experience which complements their academic knowledge through active learning under real-world conditions.
-The advantage of CPT is that there are no GPA/background requirements; the disadvantage is that the student must locate his/her own job.

 - Develop competency in the area of their discipline in a professional context.

-At the end of the semester, you will be required to write a project report summarizing the work conducted over the semester and present it to a group consisting of your Program Director, assigned faculty supervisor, and other students who took CPT in the same term, and associated project advisors.
+At the end of the semester, you will be required to write a project report summarizing the work conducted over the semester and present it to a group consisting of your program director, assigned faculty supervisor, other students who took CPT in the same term, and associated project advisers.

-- Written proposal for the topic of the project within 2 weeks of starting the CPT assignment.
-The proposal will be reviewed by the industry mentor and the academic project advisor.
-Sign-off by both is required.
+- Written proposal for the topic of the project within two weeks of starting the CPT assignment.
+The proposal will be reviewed by the industry mentor and the academic adviser.

-- Written project plan for the project work including work items and due dates.
-The project plan will be reviewed by the industry mentor and the academic project advisor.
-Sign-off by both is required.
+- Written project plan for the project work, including work items and due dates.
+The project plan will be reviewed by the industry mentor and the academic adviser.

-- Weeks 4 and 8: A one-page progress report submitted to the academic advisor.
+- Weeks 4 and 8: A one-page progress report submitted to the academic adviser.

 - Week 13: Final written project paper due.

-- Week 14: Oral presentation to the faculty (see above)
+- Week 14: Oral presentation to the faculty.

-- Grade assigned by the Program Director in consultation with the academic advisor on a per-term basis.
+- Grade assigned by the program director in consultation with the academic advier on a per-term basis.